IRCAN/PIpeline_NGS_Variants/README.md

 ```
 sudo bash installLog.sh
 ```
-Follow the instructions, and when you will need to download the Human Grch37 data from VEP, choose __43 45__ , and for the Human genome fasta file, write __27__ .
+Follow the instructions.
+You must to download the Human Grch37 data from VEP by choosing __43 45__ when it's prompt.
+Do the same thing for the Human genome fasta file by writing __27__ .

 You also need to download ["CosmicCompleteExport.tsv"](http://cancer.sanger.ac.uk/cell_lines/files?data=/files/grch37/cosmic/v75/CosmicCompleteExport.tsv.gz) from Cosmic database.
 Follow the instructions on the link.